Tracking the soaring stocks and junk bonds of social media, helping you to invest carefully and speculate wisely.

 Thing is, it's the same with Thatcher.
 You didn't love her or hate her, necessarily.
 The reason everyone's tearing strips off each other is because there are people who aren't sure, and they're thinking "Well, actually, she wasn't entirely good or bad, I guess, on reflection," and then they say this on Twitter, and then they're criticised for being a right wing zealot.
 Citizens who couldn't give a monkeys either way are getting dragged into slanging matches – because that's what happens on Twitter.
 Fence-sitting becomes a royal pain in the arse.

 When Thatcher died, I was completely unmoved in either direction.
 A couple of days later, different story.
-Looking at you UK media :(— Kate Butler (@Kate_Butler) April 12, 2013
+Looking at you UK media :(— Kate (@Kate_Butler) April 12, 2013

 Thatcher, then.
 You either loved her, or hated her, or agreed or disagreed with her political standpoint on a case-by-case basis depending on how you were feeling that particular day.
 A bit like Marmite.

 April 10, 2013

 Twitter can be tricky to navigate if you’re a social media novice, or if you’re half asleep, or if you’re trying to drive a lorry at the same time, or if you’re drunk, or all four.
 Confronted with a box that you think you’re supposed to type some text into, your thought processes can drift alarmingly.
 After all, there are lots of text boxes on the internet.
 It’s confusing.
 Some of them you type your address into.
 Some of them you type “megalolz” into and hit return.
 Some you type your password into.
 It’s amazing we get it right as often as we do.
 But sometimes we get it wrong.